Gedam12/computer-use-automation-system/README.md

 - `replay_latest.json` — structured evidence from deterministic replay.
 - `successful_lookup.png` — screenshot captured automatically after a successful replay.
 - `handoff_checkpoint_failure.png` — screenshot evidence from the human-handoff scenario.
+- `member_not_found.png` — screenshot of the expected business-outcome path for an unknown member.

 ## Design Details